cube-alchemy/cube-alchemy/docs/api/plotting_system.md

 ### 1. Define Query and Plot Configurations

-Plot configurations are stored separately from queries, allowing multiple visualizations for the same data and ensuring they persist even if queries are redefined:
+Plot configurations are associated with queries but stored separately from the query definition, allowing multiple visualizations for the same data and easy reuse:

 ```python
 # Define a query first (dimensions/metrics)